 Why Jason Died is a drama intended to familiarise key professionals and their managers with the processes to be followed when a child dies: to provide information and to stimulate discussion.
-These processes are set out in the Government’s statutory guidance Working Together to Safeguard Children 2015.

 Why Jason Died was developed for a range of professional audiences.
 It focuses on the roles and responsibilities of those who are responding to an unexpected death of a child, and includes information about the roles of LSCBs and overview panels.
 More in-depth training will be required by those who will have key roles in either responding to or reviewing information about the deaths of children.

 Viewers may find some scenes distressing.
 It is therefore recommended that Why Jason Died is viewed with a colleague or a group of colleagues.
 Also that a manager or designated professional is identified who is well placed to provide support as necessary.

 Everyone taking part in this drama plays themselves.
 Only Jason’s mother and grandmother are played by actors.